GuidesKeyword: snowflake governance best practices for platform teams

 Snowflake governance problems usually start when permissions, warehouse ownership, and platform change control evolve separately.
 Teams end up with unclear boundaries between analytics engineers, platform owners, and business users, which makes access review, cost control, and incident response harder than they need to be.

-For the cost side of the same problem, review Snowflake Cost Optimization for Growing Teams.
+For the cost side of the same problem, review Snowflake Cost Optimization for Growing Teams, Best Snowflake Cost Optimization Tools for Platform Teams, How to Monitor Snowflake Costs for Platform Teams, and How to Reduce Snowflake Costs for Large Teams.

 What mature platform teams standardize